saffiali/AzureMultiPartyCompute/README.md

 ## Blockchain/DLT Decision Matrix

-When I walk into an architecture and design workshop, where the main idea is to figure out how blockchains can help, I lead with the following set of questions.
+When we walk into an architecture and design workshop, where the main idea is to figure out how blockchains can help, we lead with the following set of questions.

 ![](/MPC-Images/Picture2.png)